antoniobrandao/ab-slideshow/README.md

 When the slideshow starts, it creates a DIV in the given targetElement (using appendChild), with it's background-image property set to the URL of the image file, it's background-size property to 'cover' and opacity 1.

 Each time the slideshow transitions to a new image, a new DIV is created on top of the current one, with it's background-image set to the URL of the next image file, and with opacity 0.
-CSS transitions are then activaved in the new DIV and it's opacity set to 1, making the DIV fade in.
+CSS transitions are then activated in the new DIV and it's opacity set to 1, making the DIV fade in.
 When the new DIV finishes fading in, the previous DIV is removed from the DOM.

-Roadmap:
+###Roadmap:

+- Priority:
+  - Loading images discreetly
+- Maybe:
-Previous / Next functionality
+  - Previous / Next functionality
-Circles showing current position
+  - Circles showing current position

 ## Install